datacarpentry/OpenRefine-ecology-lesson/_episodes/05-save-export.md

 ## Exporting Cleaned Data

 Save your work when you are done by exporting it in the desired format.
 Save your files with meaningful names, no spaces.
-Refine does not change your original dataset (hooray!).
+OpenRefine does not change your original dataset (hooray!).

 >  - Go to 'Export' in the top right.
 Click on the file type you want to export the data in.
 'Tab-separated values' (TSV) or 'Comma-separated values' (CSV) would be good choices.